 Every clue leads to another, then another after that, feeding back on itself indefinitely.
 You can chase these ideas to seemingly no conclusion.
 I keep notes sometimes when playing games that I write about, and my notes for Drowned God were especially frantic and desperate for anything to ground me.
 Without some revelation, the game is a bunch of abstruse hints and disjointed puzzles.
 Surely it has a motive.

 This is how a person becomes a conspiracy theorist.
 The search for patterns has no resolution unless brought together by some theory, however ludicrous.

 To navigate Drowned God, you need to embrace conspiracy.
 The game pushes you to mistrust others and believe that something or someone has covered your eyes to reason.
 “Beware the trickery of others,” the game warns.
 “Who is false, and who is not?”
 Men in dark suits from the conspiracy staple organization Majestic 12 creep around scenes of futuristic interference, like a submarine commandeered to the Bermuda Triangle.
 The messengers in the Bequest Globe will try to win your trust by revealing new evidence of alien heritage, which the game frames as an attempt to butter you up rather than sincere assistance.

-If you take these suggestions to heart – that everyone you meet deserves suspicion and may be trying to cloud your mission – the idea of a millennia-long coverup to conceal history that conveniently ties together difficult-to-understand evidence becomes much more appealing.
+If you take these suggestions to heart – that everyone you meet deserves suspicion and may be trying to cloud your mission – the idea of a millennia-long coverup to conceal history that conveniently ties together all the difficult-to-understand evidence becomes much more appealing.

 That’s what Drowned God loves about conspiracy.
-It’s like the alien organ puzzle, the thrill of solving something by desperately searching through clues for a meaning that may not really exist.
-Incidental details about Osiris and Horus have less significance than the act of conspiring itself.
+It’s like the alien organ puzzle, the thrill of solving something by desperately searching for a meaning that may not really exist.
+The details about Osiris and Horus aren’t important.
+What matters is the act of conspiring itself.
 Drawing connections from a miasma of metaphysical references and boogeymen is the entire point.
-The secret of the Drowned God is the notion that all world cultures are unified in their alien history, but what the game really reveals is the seductive, machinating mindset that would lead you to believe that.
+The actual secret of the Drowned God is the notion that all world cultures are unified in their alien history, but what the game really reveals is the seductive, machinating mindset that would make you want to believe that.